 14. Challenge Yourself at the Stirling Range

 If you enjoyed taking on the Bald Head Walk Trail and the Castle Rock Granite Skywalk and are looking for even more of a challenge make the hour drive out to the Stirling Range.
-The Stirling Range feature six different mountain trails; the Bluff Knoll summit trail, Talyuberlup Peak walk trail, Mount Hassell trail, Mount Magog walk trail, Toolbrunup Peak trail and Mount trio Trail.
+The Stirling Range feature six different mountain trails; the Bluff Knoll summit trail, Talyuberlup Peak trail, Mount Hassell hike, Mount Magog trail, Toolbrunup Peak trail and Mount trio Trail.
 Each trail provides their own unique experience, all of which are spectacular and memorable.